Rio’s governor suspended amid widening corruption probe involving Brazil’s pandemic response

 “The defense of the governor received with great surprise the decision to relieve him of his charge, taken unilaterally and with such gravity,” Witzel wrote on Twitter.
 “The defense team is waiting to access case documents to take appropriate action. #TeamWitzel.”

-A former judge with presidential aspirations, Witzel pledged integrity when taking control of a state long been hobbled by corruption and mounting violence.
-In response, he unleashed a military-esque assault on criminal networks inside the state’s poorest communities, leaving thousands of people dead and transforming some favelas into warzones.
+A former judge with presidential aspirations, Witzel pledged integrity when taking control of a state that has long been hobbled by corruption and mounting violence.
+In response, he unleashed a military-esque assault on criminal networks inside the state’s poorest communities, leaving thousands of people dead and transforming some favelas into war zones.

 Witzel glorified the violence, flying over favelas in a helicopter, commandeering a tank as it rumbled through the streets of Rio and encouraging police to kill perceived criminals.